Vaishnavi Sundar

-Vaishnavi Sundar (born 8 June 1986) is an Indian independent filmmaker and activist.
+Vaishnavi Sundar is an Indian independent filmmaker and activist.

-Her latest film: Dysphoric: Fleeing Womanhood Like a House on Fire is a four-part documentary series on "gender identity ideology", and she said screenings of the film have been cancelled following allegations of transphobia.
-In 2018, she produced and directed a documentary on Workplace sexual harassment called But What Was She Wearing?.
-Her films have been screened in several Indian and international festivals.
-She founded Women Making Films.
-She has written, directed, and produced all her films under her own production company, Lime Soda Films.
+Her films have faced protests against transphobia, and she said screenings had been cancelled as a result.

 Early life

-Vaishnavi was born on 8 June 1986 in Avadi, a suburb in the state of Tamil Nadu.
+Vaishnavi was born in Avadi, a suburb in the state of Tamil Nadu.
 She did her schooling there and went on to getting her bachelor's degree in commerce at Ethiraj College for Women, Chennai.
 She did her post-graduation in business administration from Anna University in Chennai.
-She attended the International Visitor Leadership Program.

 Vaishnavi started out with acting under Theatre Nisha, a Chennai-based centre of drama.
-She gradually moved on to directing and writing plays too.
-She attended "The Actor's Voice" by Bill Wright at Royal Conservatoire of Scotland, Glasgow.
-She also attended a physical theatre workshop under Anita Santhanam, a graduate of London International School of Performing Arts.
-While she started acting in films from 2010, her decision to make her own came in 2013 when she started making Pava.

 Career

 As an actress

 Vaishnavi initiated her acting career in association with Theatre Nisha.
-In the course of 7 years she has acted in a variety of plays viz., The Pregnant King, The Red Queens of the Black Night, Siri Sampige, The Particle Collider and Fire and the Rain etc. She won the award for best actress for her lead role in The Particle Collider.
-In the later years, she directed four plays – To Write my Epitaph, The Lilac Ticket, A Beautiful Mind and Chitrangada (A Monologue), two of which won her the best director and play of the day award by Short and Sweet.
+In the course of 7 years she has acted in a variety of plays viz., The Pregnant King, The Red Queens of the Black Night, Siri Sampige, The Particle Collider and Fire and the Rain etc. In the later years, she directed four plays – To Write my Epitaph, The Lilac Ticket, A Beautiful Mind and Chitrangada (A Monologue).
 Of the four, she wrote and produced A Beautiful Mind and Chitrangada, herself.
 Vaishnavi has also performed at the prestigious Soorya festival and at Rangashankara's Sampriti Festival.

 As a voice artist, her work appeared in regionally hosted television series, including Nickelodeon cartoons Ninja Hattori, Perman and a Korean feature film Tidal Wave (2009).